the-isf-academy/unit-0-drawing-kayn0111034/assessment.md

 Another example is the use of the setup function for the code.
 My code uses the same function twice to mirror the pattern, and it needs a lot of use from the 'setup' function.
 It moves by the pixel, so when I mirror my functions, I need to test a lot for the x and y coordinates for the function to be able to mirror my previous function.

 ### [A.iv] Decomposition and abstraction
-**My achieves level project ---- expectations on this category.
+**My achieves level project 5 expectations on this category.
 Here's why.**
+My image had a lot of different parts and steps I needed to accomplish to create this picture.
+I decomposed my program a lot, to get to the level of simplicity I have written.
+Originally, I had just written my code without any functions.
+Then, I cut my code in half so I could use a function to create the second half that is mirrored on my python drawing by using the 1 & -1 arguments on my variable, which creates a mirror image.

+Each function has a clearly named variable, which in turn helps the programmer understand what the function does without actually running it.
+An example of this is the 'mini_mask_top' & 'mini_mask_bottom', which is the small mask inside the 'draw_big_mask_top' & 'draw_big_mask_bottom', so each functions could be understood on its own.
 ## [B] Planning and development
 ## [B.i] The proposal
-**My project achieves level ---- expectations on this category.
+**My project achieves level 5 expectations on this category.
 Here's why.**
+My proposal talks about what my code actually does and it explains the what functions are needed, and how it is to be used.
 ## [B.ii] Plans, milestones, and timelines
-**My project achieves level ---- expectations on this category.
+**My project achieves level 7 expectations on this category.
 Here's why.**
+I used my milestone effectively by finishing what I planned in the halfway milestone before the half way mark.
+This shows that I checked what I needed to do and did what I wrote in there, accomplishing my milestone.

+What I actually accomplished is similar to my scenario 1 timeline, so it shows that I follow both my timeline and my milestone effectively.
 ## [B.iii] Documentation
-**My project achieves level ---- expectations on this category.
+**My project achieves level 7 expectations on this category.
 Here's why.**
+My program has 7 commit messages on GitHub, explaining what I did and why I did it.
+It shows how I grew as a computer scientist, as in the first few commits, I did not make or use any functions aside from the 'setup' function I brought into the program from previous programs.
+Slowly, I added more and more functions, and I learned to decompose my program bit by bit and made 1 file to store my function definitions and import that to my project.py, where I actually run my functions.
 ## [B.iv] Personally meaningful project
-**My project achieves level ---- expectations on this category.
+**My project achieves level 8 expectations on this category.
 Here's why.**